c3183613/Algorithms/Chapter1.md

 ```

 4. Which properties of an algorithm - input, output, precision, determinism,
-finiteness, corectness, generality- if any, are lacking in the following?
+finiteness, correctness, generality- if any, are lacking in the following?
 Explain.
 The input is a set of S integers and an integer m.
 The ouput is all
 subsets of S that sum to m.
+  1. List all subsets of S and their sums
+  2. Proceed through the subsets listen in step 1 and output each whose sum is m